Kamal Patel is the co-founder of Examine.com, the Internet’s largest database of nutrition and supplement research.

 Answering those questions is both Kamal’s favorite hobby and his job as co-founder and director of Examine.com.
 He’s published peer-reviewed studies on a variety of topics, from vitamin D and cardiovascular risk to fructose and liver health.
 But no single study is enough to explain major facets of health.
 Thus, Kamal’s views on research (and life) can be summarized by Maimonides's timeless saying: “Teach thy tongue to say ‘I do not know,’ and thou shalt progress.”
 All too often, experts overestimate their own knowledge and certainty.
 Kamal steers the Examine.com team towards a big picture perspective, interpreting evidence with caution and objectivity.

 Kamal has had widespread chronic pain for over ten years, stemming from the genetic condition Ehlers-Danlos syndrome (EDS) and failed joint surgeries.
 Other than curtailing his once-favorite hobby of powerlifting and taking away hard-earned muscle mass, EDS has also given him perspective.
-Seeing an increasing number of family and friends deal with difficult chronic conditions that impact daily life, he’s emphasized an empathic and informative approach when covering chronic disease topics on Examine.com.
+Seeing an increasing number of family and friends deal with difficult chronic conditions that impact daily life, he’s emphasized an empathic approach to Examine.com's mission.

 Under Kamal's guidance, Men's Fitness cited Examine.com as a game changer in the fitness space, and Fast Company awarded Examine.com as one of the most innovative companies in health and fitness.